-Eileen Claussen is the President of the Center for Climate and Energy Solutions and Strategies for the Global Environment.
+Eileen Claussen is the Former President of the Center for Climate and Energy Solutions and Strategies for the Global Environment.
 Ms. Claussen is the former Assistant Secretary of State for Oceans and International Environmental and Scientific Affairs.

 Prior to joining the Department of State, Ms. Claussen served for three years as a Special Assistant to the President and Senior Director for Global Environmental Affairs at the National Security Council.
 She has also served as Chairman of the United Nations Multilateral Montreal Protocol Fund.